Aniket-Shival/Insaid-internship-assignment/README.md

 v2 of the website is deployed, to view the live website visit https://aniketgs.netlify.app

+The technologies used in the website are HTML, CSS, Javascript, Bootstrap, React.js & Redux.

+The website consists of 4 pages i.e.
+* Home page with all the general detail about the shop and catalog of games we can buy.
+We can add items to cart and view thier details from here.
+* Details page consists of more details of the specific game we selected.
+* Contact page consists of details like address, contact information, etc. There is also a form to directly contact the shop for queries.
+* Cart page consists of all the items added to cart with their total price.
+We can proceed to buy or empty the cart from here.

+The website, being a game shop was made in order to attract attention of potential buyers who land on the website.
+The first thing we see on the website is a carousel of all the games availale in the shop.
+The carousel changes images in quick intervals in order to attract attention and also show more games to the buyers.
+After that, there is a brief introduction about the shop followed by all the games available along with their genres and platforms it supports.

+Bootstrap was used for making the website responsive as it takes away a large chunk of work needed for the task.

+To avoid coding repeating code I did the following:
+1. Reusing components like navigation bar .
+2. Creating an array of all the data(game data), than mapped it on the components instead of creating the same component with diffrent data multiple times.
+3. React was used to make the website more snappier and feel more appealing.

+####################################

 # Getting Started with Create React App